 Key learning objectives: Supervisors will build their capacity to support employees in moving past being stuck and into action with solutions that they have envisioned and own.
 Supervisors will also gain understanding of how trauma shows up in workplace behaviors and how to select an appropriate supervisory approach.
 The goal here is not to turn supervisors into mental health providers, but to equip them to manage boundaries in supporting staff who are struggling.
 Supervisors will receive their second field practice assignment.

-Day 3: Supervision & Organizational Culture
+Module 3: Supervision & Organizational Culture

 Report back/ discussion of field practice assignment followed by instruction and group practice in two areas: